deveshruttala/wiki-summary/README.md

 <br>
 nltk: It is an NLP core library.
 It is developed for natural language processing in a variety of languages and contains tools for diverse tasks in the field.
 We will use it to process the data and set parameters.<br><br>

-beautifulsoup4: This is the most powerful web scraping library.
+1. beautifulsoup4: This is the most powerful web scraping library.
 We will use libraries here to read the article from Wikipedia as we want.
-<br><br>
+<br>

-lxml: a standard for reading webpages such as HTML or XML.
+2. lxml: a standard for reading webpages such as HTML or XML.
 It ensures the loaded page is easily handled and extracted.

 <br><br>

-<br>

 * Fetching Articles from Wikipedia<br><br>

 Before we start to load the data into the project, it is essential to understand a few points.
 Document summarization can be done in different depending on the overall objective.
 Let us see them and clearly understand the one we are doing.